microsoft/factored-segmenter/README.md

 ```
 Each tuple member is called a _factor_.
 The token identity itself ("hydroxychloroquine") is also represented by a factor, which we call the _lemma_, meaning that it is the base form that may be modified by factors (this is inspired by the linguistic term [lemma](https://simple.wikipedia.org/wiki/Lemma_(linguistics)), which is a base form that gets modified by inflections).

 A factor has a type and a value.
 The lemma is a string.
-For example, `capitalization` is an enumeration with three values, representing the cases of capitalization of the first letter (beginning of a capitalized word, using the symbol `CAP_INITIAL`), of all letters (all-caps, `CAP_ALL`), or of none of the letters (a regular all-lowercase word, `CAP_NONE`). `isWordBeginning` is conceptually a boolean, but for simplicity, we give each factor a unique data type, so `isWordBeginning` is an enum with two values, `WORDBEG_YES` and `WORDBEG_NO`.
+For example, `capitalization` is an enumeration with three values, representing three kinds of capitalization: capitalized first letter (beginning of a capitalized word, using the symbol `CAP_INITIAL`), all-cals (`CAP_ALL`), or and no capitalized letters at all (a regular all-lowercase word, `CAP_NONE`).
+Mixed-case words are broken into subwords. `isWordBeginning` is conceptually a boolean, but for simplicity, we give each factor a unique data type, so `isWordBeginning` is an enum with two values, `WORDBEG_YES` and `WORDBEG_NO`.

 Different lemmas can have different factor sets.
 For example, digits do not have a capitalization factor.
 However, for a given lemma, the set of factors is always the same.